Wednesday, 20 March 2024

 Out of London trips require paying for tickets!

 I then made my way to the railway station.
-There was a 1447 and and 1517 shown on the tv monitor but the 1417 wasn't shown and it wasn't 1415 yet.
+There was a 1447 and 1517 shown on the tv monitor but the 1417 wasn't shown and it wasn't 1415 yet.
 After a while I assumed it was cancelled and went into town to get some lunch.
-Greggs were having internet troubles so could only accept cash.
+Gregg's were having internet troubles so could only accept cash.
 I went a bit further to Boyle's and purchased a cheese and onion slice and a Bakewell tart and then returned to the railway station.
 The 1447 did arrive on time, I was worried if the branch was run on the one engine in steam principle that the only rolling stock was defunct.
-On arrival I asked asked the guard about the 1417 and he said there isn't one, through the lunch hours there is only the 47 past, the 17 past only runs in the morning and again from mid afternoon.
+On arrival I asked the guard about the 1417 and he said there isn't one.
+Through the lunch hours there is only the 47 past, the 17 past only runs in the morning and again from mid afternoon.
 I then caught the 1515 back to Bromley and 1612 from there to Orpington.
 The arrival home was delayed until 1730, since there was traffic at every significant junction on my drive home.

 No comments: